 Conclusions

-Differentiating bacterial from viral etiology in febrile illness on initial ED presentation remains challenging, resulting in a substantial over-prescription of antibiotics.
+Differentiating bacterial from viral aetiology in febrile illness on initial ED presentation remains challenging, resulting in a substantial over-prescription of antibiotics.
 A significant proportion of patients with a ‘viral’ phenotype received systemic antibiotics, predominantly classified as WHO Watch.
-Rapid and accurate point-of-care tests in the ED differentiating between bacterial and viral etiology, could significantly improve antimicrobial stewardship.
+Rapid and accurate point-of-care tests in the ED differentiating between bacterial and viral aetiology, could significantly improve antimicrobial stewardship (AMS).

 Introduction

-Febrile illness is one of the most common presentations in children attending the emergency department (ED), contributing to 14% of attendances.
-[1] Most children attending the ED with fever are likely to have a self-limiting or viral infection, with the incidence of serious bacterial infection ranging from 5-15%, [2,3]but approximately 33% receive antibiotics with frequent use of broad-spectrum antibiotics.
+Febrile illness is one of the most common peadiatric presentations attending the emergency department (ED), contributing to 14% of attendances.
+[1] Most febrile children attending the ED likely have a self-limiting or viral infection, with the incidence of serious bacterial infection ranging from 5-15%, [2,3]but approximately 33% receive antibiotics, and frequently broad-spectrum antibiotics.
 [3,4]

 The discrepancy between confirmed bacterial infection and antibiotic prescription is partly explained by diagnostic uncertainty; in up to a fifth of presentations, no obvious cause of fever is found on clinical examination.
-[5,6] This uncertainty gives rise to use of antimicrobials for non-bacterial infections and drives antimicrobial resistance (AMR).
+[5,6] This uncertainty gives rise to antimicrobial use for non-bacterial infections and drives antimicrobial resistance (AMR).

-Given the ever-increasing threat to public health posed by AMR, [7] judicious use of antimicrobials in the pediatric emergency setting is critically important.
-The World Health Organization (WHO) global action plan encourages work to determine patterns of antimicrobial use to optimize antimicrobial stewardship programs (ASPs) in pediatric settings.
+Given the ever-increasing threat to public health posed by AMR, [7] judicious use of antimicrobials in the pediatric emergency setting is vital.
+The World Health Organization (WHO) global action plan encourages to determine patterns of antimicrobial use to optimize AMS programs (ASPs) in pediatric settings.
 [8]

 Recent work has shown that ASPs need to be improved in primary, secondary, and tertiary care in pediatrics.
 [3,9,10] Whilst there are significant data on prescribing patterns in primary care and the inpatient setting, there are fewer data on antimicrobial use in EDs.
 [11–13]

-The WHO AWaRe classification, developed as a tool to optimize antimicrobial use [14], classifies antibiotics into three stewardship categories.
-Access: narrow spectrum antibiotics considered as first or second-line options for common infections, Watch: key targets for stewardship initiatives, with higher potential for inducing resistance, and Reserve: ‘last-resort’ options against multi- or extensively drug resistant bacteria.
+The WHO AWaRe classification, developed as a tool to optimize antimicrobial use [14], classifies antibiotics into three AMS categories.
+Access: narrow spectrum antibiotics considered as first or second-line options for common infections, Watch: key targets for AMS initiatives, with higher potential for inducing resistance, and Reserve: ‘last-resort’ options against multi- or extensively drug resistant bacteria.
 [15]

-We aimed to describe patterns of empiric systemic antibiotic use in the context of the WHO AWaRe classification to assess how the use of Access, Watch and Reserve antibiotics varies across European pediatric EDs, microbiological etiology and clinical syndromes.
-We sought to evaluate appropriateness and consistency of antibiotic prescribing.
+We aimed to describe patterns of empiric systemic antibiotic use in the context of the WHO AWaRe classification to assess how the use of Access, Watch and Reserve antibiotics varies across European pediatric EDs, microbiological aetiology and clinical syndromes.
+We evaluated appropriateness and consistency of antibiotic prescribing.

 Methods